Phala-Network/phala-wiki-next/content/en-us/docs/developer/run-a-local-development-network.md

 ---
 title: "1.1 Run a Local Development Network"
+menu:
+  docs:
+    parent: "developer"
 ---

 > Basic understanding of Linux shell and compiling is necessary to follow this tutorial.

 ## Overview

 In this tutorial, we're going to set up a "Hello World" development environment.
 We are going to deploy a full stack of the core blockchain and connect the Web UI to the blockchain.
 By the end of the tutorial, you will be able to:

 - Send confidential transactions
 - Get a ready-to-hack version of Phala Network for building your own confidential Dapps